-Transitioning to Proficiency Scale 2020-21 in Elementary and Middle Schools
+Transitioning to Proficiency Scale 2021-22 in Secondary Schools

-The Langley School District is excited to announce that, as of September 2020, our Elementary and Middle schools are shifting away from assigning letter grades on report cards.
+The Langley School District is excited to announce that, as of September 2021, our Secondary schools are shifting away from assigning letter grades on report cards in some grades.
 Instead, teachers will use Proficiency Levels as a component of communicating student learning with families.

 - Focus on learning as a continuous process

 - Support a better understanding of learning; focus on next steps

 - Empower students to take ownership of their learning

 - Foster hope, efficacy (belief in themselves), and a culture of learning